UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/installation_instructions.md

 A few things of note:
  * When the little `*` is showing in the `In[]` part to the left of each cell this means your computer is thinking.
 Its best to wait until its done with one cell before moving onto the next one.
  * If nothing shows up for the `bqplot` plot or the `ipyvolume` plot there are a few tips listed -- try refreshing your browser, try installing the extensions (uncomment those lines and run the cell and try running the plotting cells again), or completely close and completely re-open your jupyter notebook as discussed in section 3.1
+ * If you *still* get an error for `ipyvolume` send us (posted in the \#general Slack channel for fastest reply) a screenshot of your Terminal/Anaconda prompt along with a note that your edition of `ipyvolume` is not running correctly.